One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 We call a model of the theory of $K_1$ in this language an algebraically closed valued field with analytic functions.

 \begin{prop} Let $K$ be a model of ACVF with analytic functions, if $X\subset K$ is definable in the analytic language then it is definable in the valued field language. \end{prop} This property is known as C-minimality.
 For a proof, see \cite{1danacvf}.
+Note that the authors of that article do not work with $\omega$-saturated models, so they need to prove an equivalent property of C-minimality which is uniform in definable families.